-Cypress is the common name given to several genera of evergreen, aromatic trees and shrubs belonging to the coniferous family of Cupressaceae, but only the species found within the genus Cupressus are considered to be true cypress by botanists.
-The cypress essential oil used in aromatherapy is obtained exclusively from the species Cupressus sempervirens, although it is not uncommon to find inexperienced oil suppliers offering incorrectly labelled cypress oil derived from other species, since several trees in the Cupressaceae family yield an essential oil.
+This is because “cypress” is the common name given to several genera of evergreen, aromatic trees and shrubs belonging to the coniferous family of Cupressaceae, and many of them yield essential oil.
+However, only the species found within the genus Cupressus are considered to be true cypress by botanists.

-This highlights the vital importance of having essential oil analysed and verified as authentic, with the botanical names provided on the labels of essential oils so that you can check to see it’s exactly what you want before you purchase.
-Otherwise you will have absolutely no idea what type of ‘cypress’ oil you are using on either yourself or your clients.
+This highlights the vital importance of having essential oil analysed and verified as authentic, with the botanical names printed on the labels of essential oils so that you can check to see it’s exactly what you want before you buy.
+Otherwise you will have absolutely no idea what type of “cypress” oil you are using on either yourself or your clients.

 Other true cypress species that produce essential oils include; Portuguese cypress (Cupressus lusitanica), the Monterey cypress (Cupressus macrocarpa) which is native only to a coastal strip below Monterey Bay in California, and the Arizona cypress (Cupressus arizonica) which grows in the mountains of the south-western United States and northern Mexico.
 The essential oil obtained from this species of cypress should not be used in aromatherapy due to the presence of a toxic ketone that attacks mucous membranes.

 Cupressus sempervirens is a tall, columnar, pyramidical tree with slender branches covered with small shiny green leaves.
 This statuesque and stately tree reaches a height of between 12 to 20 metres (39-65 ft) and bears small flowers and cones.